 In today’s difficult economic climate, many corporate executives are looking to cut unnecessary expenses and to avoid wasting resources.
 Our employees are a very valuable, but also costly, resource.
 Unfortunately, employees vary widely in their level of engagement in our companies.

-- Q: What exactly is meant by employee engagement?
+- Q: What is the definition of employee engagement?

 - Q: Is employee engagement something we really need to be concerned about?

 - A: The answer is a resounding “Yes!” for two reasons.

 - Research indicates a surprising small percentage of employees are actively engaged in their jobs, and

 - your employees’ level of engagement affects your bottom line.

 The Gallup Management Journal publishes a semi-annual Employee Engagement Index.
 Recent results for the U.S. indicated that: